-1. Tawaf al-Qudum
+1. Tawaf al-Oudum

 It is the tawaf performed by the 'outsiders', (i.e. those coming from outside Makkah and from beyond its outskirts within a radius of 88 kms.) on entry into Makkah.
-It is similar to the two raka'at of salat performed astahiyyat al-masjid (lit. 'greeting of the mosque'), and so is also called 'tawaf al-tahiyyah'' The four Sunni schools agree on its being mustahabb, and no penalty is required for default according to all except the Malikis who require a blood sacrifice.
+It is similar to the two raka'at of salat performed astahiyyat al-masjid (lit. 'greetof the mosque'), and SO is also called 'tawaf al-tahiyyah" The four Sunni schools on its beagree ing mustahabb, and no penalty is required for default according to all except the Malikis who require a blood sacrifice.